Country and equestrian chain Countrywide Farmers Plc has gone into administration with more than 700 staff facing an uncertain future.

 Mole Valley Farmers Ltd had been in negotiations to buy out Countrywide’s retail arm.

-However an investigation by the Competition and Markets Authority (CMA) into the sale brought the deal to a halt.
+But an investigation by the Competition and Markets Authority (CMA) into the sale brought the deal to a halt.

 Countrywide Farmers, which employs around 735 people, has its headquarters in Evesham, Worcestershire, and operates 48 shops across England and Wales.